chsakell/planet-scale-azure/README.md

 In case you are in a `Windows` OS it is highly advised to install [Visual Studio 2017](https://www.visualstudio.com/downloads/).
 The project however can be built and run outside of Visual Studio as well *(using the .NET Core CLI)*

+For each `Azure Service` there is a corresponding library project with generic repositories.
+The front-tier is built with `Angular` and [ngrx/store](https://github.com/ngrx/store)

 <h2>License</h2>
 Code released under the <a href="https://github.com/chsakell/planet-scale-azure/blob/master/licence" target="_blank"> MIT license</a>.